 SCD silent damage is progressive, independent of the occurrence of vaso-occlusive crises (VOCs).
-Hemoglobin S (HbS) polymerization drives hemolysis and anemia, that can lead to vasculopathy and organ damage.1-5
+Hemoglobin S (HbS) polymerization drives hemolysis and anemia, which can lead to vasculopathy, impaired oxygen delivery, and further downstream complications.1-5

 See its impact on SCD progression.